osstotalsoft/nbb/src/Tools/Serilog/README.md

 The package [`NBB.Tools.Serilog.Enrichers.TenantId`](NBB.Tools.Serilog.Enrichers.TenantId) provides an enricher for tenant id from nbb tenant context.

-The package [`NBB.Tools.Serilog.OpenTracingSink`](NBB.Tools.Serilog.OpenTracingSink) provides a sink for serilog and opentracing.
+The package [`NBB.Tools.Serilog.OpenTelemetryTracingSink`](NBB.Tools.Serilog.OpenTelemetrySink) provides a sink for serilog and OpenTelemetry.